blakeblackshear/frigate/docs/docs/configuration/index.md

       # Required: A list of input streams for the camera.
 See documentation for more information.
       inputs:
         # Required: the path to the stream
-        # NOTE: path may include environment variables, which must begin with 'FRIGATE_' and be referenced in {}
+        # NOTE: path may include environment variables or docker secrets, which must begin with 'FRIGATE_' and be referenced in {}
         - path: rtsp://viewer:{FRIGATE_RTSP_PASSWORD}@10.0.10.10:554/cam/realmonitor?channel=1&subtype=2
           # Required: list of roles for this stream. valid values are: audio,detect,record,rtmp
           # NOTICE: In addition to assigning the audio, record, and rtmp roles,